swr06/GLGame/README.md

 # Contact Me :

-Discord : @swr06 #1899
+- Discord : @swr06 #1899
-Gmail   : samuelrasquinha@gmail.com
+- Gmail   : samuelrasquinha@gmail.com
-Instagram : Samuel Rasquinha
+- Instagram : Samuel Rasquinha

-Thank you :)
+# Supporting this project

+If you like this project and would like to support it, please do star it on GitHub.